Lumberton Daily Weather Forecast - News Break

 Lumberton Daily Weather Forecast

-Here’s the forecast for the next four days in Lumberton: Wednesday, May 26: Mostly sunny then slight chance showers and thunderstorms in the day; while slight chance showers and thunderstorms then mostly clear during night; Thursday, May 27: Mostly sunny in the day; while mostly clear during night; Friday, May 28: Mostly sunny then slight chance showers and thunderstorms in the day; while slight chance showers and thunderstorms during night; Saturday, May 29: Chance showers and thunderstorms in the day; while slight chance rain showers then mostly cloudy during night;mp.newsbreakapp.com
+Here’s the forecast for the next four days in Lumberton: Thursday, May 27: Patchy fog then slight chance showers and thunderstorms in the day; while slight chance showers and thunderstorms then partly cloudy during night; Friday, May 28: Partly sunny then chance showers and thunderstorms in the day; while showers and thunderstorms likely during night; Saturday, May 29: Chance showers and thunderstorms in the day; while chance showers and thunderstorms then mostly cloudy during night; Sunday, May 30: Sunny in the day; while mostly clear during night;mp.newsbreakapp.com